ajgrs/continuous_control/README.md

 <h3>3.
 Implementation</h3>

-Our implementation uses makes use of two neural networks called actor and critic which we train to to learn a mapping from states provided by the environment and the best continuous action values.
-The actor is trying to learn about the best actions to take while the critic learning to evaluate those actions.
+Our implementation uses two neural networks called actor and critic which we train to to learn a mapping from states provided by the environment and the best continuous action values.
+The actor is trying to learn about the best actions to take while the critic is learning to evaluate those actions.

 <h3>4.
 Running the Code</h3>
 To run the code simply download the available files to a folder, open the Jupyter Notebook and select "Kernel -> Restart & Run All".